dfinity/motoko/design/StableRegions.md

 ### Overview of GC support (future work)

-- Regions are reprensented (see special subsection) with heap objects that are `stable`, but mutable.
+- Regions are represented (see special subsection) with heap objects that are `stable`, but mutable.
 - They have special GC headers to recognize their special structure.
 - The Region table keeps track of which available IDs are in use as Region heap values are GC'd.